johnpapa/angular-ngrx-data/docs/entity-collection-service.md

 1. Derive from `EntityCollectionServiceBase<T>`
 1. Write a `HeroEntityService` with just the API you need.

-When `HeroEntityService` derives from `EntityCollectionServiceBase<T>` it must inject the `EntityCollectionServiceFactory` into its constructor.
+When `HeroEntityService` derives from `EntityCollectionServiceBase<T>` it must inject the `EntityCollectionServiceElementsFactory` into its constructor.
 There are examples of this approach in the demo app.

-When defining an `HeroEntityService` with a limited API, you may also inject `EntityCollectionServiceFactory` as a source of the functionality that you choose to expose.
+When defining an `HeroEntityService` with a limited API, you may also inject `EntityCollectionServiceElementsFactory` as a source of the functionality that you choose to expose.

 Let your preferred style and app needs determine which creation technique you choose.